Free Trade Zones in Malaysia: Purpose & Types

 1. Free Industrial Zones (FIZ)

 Free Industrial Zone (FIZ) is specifically for importing raw materials for manufacturing of products for exportation purposes.
-A company that wishes to set up in a FIZ must export a minimum of 80% of its output and raw materials unless it has received approval from the Ministry of International Trade and Industry to reduce this requirement to 60%.
+A company that wishes to set up a FIZ must export a minimum of 80% of its output and raw materials unless it has received approval from the Ministry of International Trade and Industry to reduce this requirement to 60%.

-Setting up in a FIZ allows duty-free imports of specific raw materials and equipment, as well as an exemption from sales tax, excise tax and GST.
+Setting up a FIZ allows duty-free imports of specific raw materials and equipment, as well as an exemption from sales tax, excise tax and GST.
 Some of the popular FIZs include the Bayan Lepas Free Industrial Zone and the Pasir Gudang Free Industrial Zone.

-2.Free Commercial Zones (FCZ)
+2. Free Commercial Zones (FCZ)

 Most FCZs in Malaysia are located near ports to facilitate the transport of goods and products.
 Like FIZs, FCZs are exempted from customs duties, sales tax, and service tax for all imports that are re-exported or re-packaged for sale to other consumers.

-Some popular FCZs include the Port of Tanjung Pelepas Free Zone, Port Klang Free Zone, and the Digital Free Trade Zone.
+Some popular FCZs include the Port of Tanjung Pelepas Free Zone, the Port Klang Free Zone, and the Digital Free Trade Zone.

 3. Service Free Zone